kvarak/dnd/docs/_Rules/skills.md

 ### Spending skill points
 Unless otherwise noted, each skill costs 1 skill point.
 To buy a skill you must know the skill right above it in the “skill tree”.
 You can save skill points, and are allowed to spend them at a later time, after finishing a long rest.
 Additionally you can spend skill points the following ways.
 - **Ability Score Increase**.
 You can spend 2 skill points to increase an ability score by 1.
 - **Improved Proficiency**.
-If you have Expertise with a skill, you can spend 2 skill points to gain +1 to all checks with that skill.
+If you have <b>Expertise</b> with a skill, you can spend 2 skill points to gain +1 to all checks with that skill.
 You can improve it even further, increasing the cost by 1 point each time you buy this.

 ### Terms
 - **Cost: X**.
 This skill costs a number of skill points equal to X.
-- **Expertise**.
+- <b>Expertise</b>.
 You have advantage on checks using this proficiency.
-- **Expertise (Ability X, Ability Y)**.
+- <b>Expertise</b> (Ability X, Ability Y)**.
 You have advantage, but one of the dice uses ability modifier X and the other ability modifier Y.
-- **Group**.
-This is a group of skills.
+- <b>Group</b>.
+This is a <b>group</b> of skills.
 When learning this, select one of the skills in the description instead.
 You can learn this multiple times, each time selecting a different subskill.
 - **Synergy (X)**.
 If you have proficiency with skill X, gain advantage when using that skill.
-- **Trait**.
-A trait is a binary skill; either you can do it or not.
+- <b>Trait</b>.
+A <b>trait</b> is a binary skill; either you can do it or not.
 A roll is not required in most cases.
 - **Untrained**.
-Unless a trait or a specialized activity, this skill can normally be attempted without having proficiency.
+Unless a <b>trait</b> or a specialized activity, this skill can normally be attempted without having proficiency.
 - **→ X**.
 If you have proficiency with skill X, the cost of this skill is reduced by 1.